PTsolvers/PseudoTransientStokes.jl/README.md

 To launch the Matlab version, the working installation of Matlab and [Matlab Symbolic Math Toolbox](https://www.mathworks.com/products/symbolic.html) is required.

 The second version is implemented using the open-source computer algebra library [SymPy](https://www.sympy.org/) as a [Jupyter](https://jupyter.org/)/[IPython](https://ipython.org/) notebook.
-The Jupyter notebooks can be viewed directly at GitHub ([example](https://github.com/PTsolvers/PseudoTransientStokes.jl/blob/main/dispersion_analysis/dispersion_analysis_stokes1D.ipynb)).
+The Jupyter notebooks can be viewed directly on GitHub ([example](https://github.com/PTsolvers/PseudoTransientStokes.jl/blob/main/dispersion_analysis/dispersion_analysis_stokes1D.ipynb)).
 However, in order to view the notebook on a local computer or to make changes to the scripts, the recent Python installation is required.
 Also, several Python packages need to be installed: SymPy, NumPy, Jupyter, and Matplotlib.
 The easiest way to install these packages along with their dependencies is to use the [Anaconda](https://www.anaconda.com/products/individual) platform.

 After installing `Anaconda`, open the terminal, `cd` into the `dispersion_analysis` folder and create a new `conda` environment with the following command:
 ```